truj1ll0/mkdocs-help-center/docs/multifactor-authentication.md

 **Is MFA required?**

 Yes.
-MFA will be required for all Classy users starting in February 2025.
-At that time, users must use MFA to log in.
+MFA will be required for all Classy admins starting in February 2025.
+At that time, admins must use MFA to log in.

 **Why is MFA required?**